 Two of Costessey’s schools: St Augustine RC and 1870 Board School

 - arranges winter talks and summer activities about churches and chapels, grand country houses, medieval guildhalls, schools and houses built in timber, flint, brick, and clay lump;

 - publishes spring and summer newsletters for members;

 - conducts research on houses and other buildings;

 - offers opportunities for members to survey and study buildings;

 - attracts funding for research and publications including Heritage Lottery and English Heritage;

 - maintains a data base of properties- over 300 reports currently

 NHBG’s current project is the North Norfolk Pilgrimage Centre of Little Walsingham.
-After several years of surveying and recording, and documentary research, this project is now being printed, with financial support from Norfolk and Norwich Archaeological Society.
+After several years of surveying and recording, and documentary research, this project has just been published, with financial support from Norfolk and Norwich Archaeological Society.

 Walsingham buildings on the High Street including a fine crown post roof.